- Fire Watch

 - Fire apparatus access

-- Alternate means of approval/protection
+- Alternate Materials or Methods of Construction

 - Fire incident report requests